 Causes of depression

-Depression is fairly common, each year, about one in twenty adults experience an episode of depression.
-It affects men and women, young and old.
+Depression is fairly common and affects men and women, young and old.

 Treatment for depression can involve a combination of

 Your recommended treatment will be based on whether you have mild, moderate or severe depression.

 If you have the condition, your GP will discuss treatment options with you.

 Many people with depression benefit by making lifestyle changes, such as:

 Reading a self-help book or joining a support group are also worthwhile.
 They can help you gain a better understanding about what causes you to feel depressed.
 Sharing your experiences with others in a similar situation can also be very supportive.

 - How to use your health services